 One of the major benefits of JSX email over alternatives is our incredibly slim and fast preview server, which requires no additional dependency installation, complex mounting, or difficult setup rules for monorepos.
 To run the preview server, run the following command in your terminal:

-The CLI will startup a preview server and open a new browser tab at http://localhost:55420
+The CLI will startup a preview server and open a new browser tab at http://localhost:55420.
+It’s that simple.

 Building Your Template